TheMindVirus/KMDF-X/README.md

 Optional Sections in comments for renaming output file (usually found in C:\Windows\KMDFDriver.log once the driver runs) and also for reporting a memory resource to Windows for detection.
 Writing is supported but as yet untested (for production drivers to build upon)

-## Please use with caution, this repository is indended for educational purposes and testing. ##

-It may be used as a template for production drivers to start with.